BRL-CAD/models/97_Nissan_Pickup/README.txt

                   Points were imported into Rhino (v4.0 4b) where principal modeling used reference points, sketches, and hand measurements.
 Additional modeling in BRL-CAD (7.16.7)
-                  replaced lines and with BRL-CAD 'pipe' entities along with CSG subtractions to eliminate overlaps.
+                  replaced lines and pipes with BRL-CAD 'pipe' entities along with CSG subtractions to eliminate overlaps.

                   The model is topologically and geometrically solid.